3.4 Improving Verbal Communication

 Improving Language Skills

 From a young age, certain words become a staple in our speech due to familiarity.
 However, as we age and acquire more education, our vocabulary naturally broadens, aiding in our success.
 Language serves as a tool to convey our emotions, intentions, and understanding of others (Khan, 2015).
 A rich and diverse vocabulary often reflects an individual’s social status, level of education, and career path.
-It’s important to recognize that the words we choose and how we structure our sentences can influence our position in academic, professional, and social settings.
+It’s important to recognise that the words we choose and how we structure our sentences can influence our position in academic, professional, and social settings.
 To assist in enhancing your vocabulary, here are some useful strategies.

 Use Repetition